-- The TNF-α inhibitors etanercept (Amgen/Pfizer/Takeda’s Enbrel), infliximab (Janssen/Merck/Mitsubishi Tanabe’s Remicade), adalimumab (AbbVie/Eisai’s Humira), golimumab (Janssen/Merck/Mitsubishi Tanabe’s Simponi/Simponi Aria), and certolizumab pegol (UCB/Astellas’s Cimzia are entrenched as first-line biologics in RA.
+- The TNF-α inhibitors etanercept (Amgen/Pfizer/Takeda’s Enbrel, biosimilars), infliximab (Janssen/Merck/Mitsubishi Tanabe’s Remicade, biosimilars), Humira (AbbVie/Eisai), Simponi/Simponi Aria (Janssen/Merck/Mitsubishi Tanabe), and Cimzia (UCB/Astellas) are entrenched as first-line biologics in RA.
 What are key opinion leaders’ perceptions of the advantages and disadvantages of these drugs?
 What factors influence the prescription of one TNF-α inhibitor over another?

-- Following the launch of biosimilar infliximab in Japan and Europe, biosimilar versions of the other TNF-α inhibitors etanercept and adalimumab are expected to enter the RA market during the first few years of the forecast period.
+- Following the launch of biosimilar infliximab in Japan and Europe and biosimilar etanercept in Europe, biosimilar versions of adalimumab are also expected to enter the RA market during the first few years of the forecast period.
 Biosimilars of the non-TNF-α inhibitors abatacept, rituximab, and tocilizumab are also anticipated to launch during this time.
 How will the entry of biosimilars affect the market sales and patient share of currently marketed RA agents and the entry of emerging therapies?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.

 Primary research: 39 country-specific interviews with thought leaders.

 Epidemiology: Number of total, diagnosed, and drug-treated prevalent cases of RA; number of diagnosed prevalent cases of RA by severity.

 Emerging therapies: Preregistered: 4 drugs; Phase III: 4 drugs; Phase II: 13 drugs; coverage of 2 select preclinical and Phase I products.